-Nigerian protesters say security forces fired on them amid growing global outrage
+Nigerian protesters say security forces fired on them, fueling global outrage

 Witnesses captured footage late Tuesday of uniformed men with guns approaching a crowd in an upscale suburb called Lekki.
 People sang the Nigerian national anthem as shots rang out.

-Lagos state governor, Babajide Sanwo-Olu, described the unrest as one of the “darkest hours from our history as a people” on Wednesday but said authorities had recorded only one fatality at the hospital — “an isolated case,” he wrote.
+Babajide Sanwo-Olu, the Lagos state governor, described the unrest as one of the “darkest hours from our history as a people” on Wednesday but said authorities had recorded only one fatality at the hospital.
+It was “an isolated case,” he tweeted.

-Thirty were injured, Sanwo-Olu said in a series of tweets.
-Authorities, he added, will investigate the shooting.
+Thirty were injured, said Sanwo-Olu, who added that authorities will investigate the shooting.

-The Nigerian president did not address the bloodshed in a Wednesday statement.
-He appealed instead for calm and patience as police reforms “gather pace.”
+The Nigerian president did not address the bloodshed in a Wednesday statement, appealing instead for calm and patience as police reforms “gather pace.”

-The Nigerian military denied aiming at protesters, tweeting from its official page, “Fake news!!!”
+The Nigerian military denied aiming at protesters, tweeting on its official account: “Fake news!!!”
 It did not otherwise respond to requests for comment.

+Protesters and human rights groups, as well as the head of the United Nations, disputed the official record on Wednesday.

-“All I heard was bullets — left, right and center,” said a 37-year-old man, who recorded a live Instagram video at the demonstration, which unfolded in front of a toll plaza.
+“All I heard was bullets — left, right and center,” said a 37-year-old man, who recorded a live Instagram video at the demonstration in front of the Lekki toll plaza.

-At least four people around him died, said the man, who agreed to speak on the condition of anonymity because he feared retribution.
+At least four people around him died, said the man, who spoke on the condition of anonymity because he feared retribution.

 “There was no warning,” he said, breaking down in tears.

+Some held umbrellas to shield them from the sun.
+Many waved Nigerian flags, believing it would protect them from security forces.

+Just after 7 p.m., however, uniformed men surrounded the crowd.
+Video captured the streetlights going out.
+Gunfire erupted.
+Then screams.

-At least 15 civilians have died across the country since the protests began, said Isa Sanusi, spokesman for Amnesty International in the Nigerian capital, Abuja.
+At least 15 civilians have died across the country since the protests began, said Isa Sanusi, a spokesman for Amnesty International in the Nigerian capital, Abuja.

-The number of casualties from the Lekki shooting remained unclear Wednesday, he said, but the group had received “credible evidence” of multiple deaths and are still conducting interviews with hospitals.
+The number of casualties from the Lekki shooting remained unclear Wednesday, he said, but the group has received “credible evidence” of multiple deaths and is still conducting interviews with hospitals.

-The nationwide protests started on Oct.
+Nationwide protests erupted on Oct.
 7 after video emerged of officers from the federal Special Anti-Robbery Squad, or SARS, shooting an unarmed man.

 Global celebrities, including Rihanna, Cardi B and Burna Boy, have rallied behind the cause, helping the hashtag #EndSARS go viral.